 While tackling this element of corporate social responsibility may not directly drive financial or operational performance gains, losses incurred through its neglect can be very direct and very bad for business.

-Moreover, any reticence to disclose information about suppliers and sources is increasingly seen to cast doubt on a company’s responsibility towards diligence.
+Moreover, any reticence to disolve information about suppliers and sources in increasingly seen to cast doubt on a company’s responsibility towards diligence.

 In short, if you don’t vet your suppliers’ ethics and show willing to disclose your findings, you risk harm to your brand and your company’s reputation, even if your internal operations are squeaky clean.

-This is perhaps the least tangible theatre of corporate social responsibility, but is nevertheless one which impacts the public perception of your company.
+Societal responsibility is perhaps the least tangible segment of the CSR sphere, but is one that exerts a powerful influence on the public perception of your company.

-Furthermore, if done right, efforts in this theatre, which includes workforce welfare and development and input into wider community projects, can yield direct benefits to your organisation, especially in human resource terms—think employee health, engagement, and retention.
+Furthermore, if done right, efforts in this theatre, which include workforce welfare and development, as well as input into broader community projects, can yield direct benefits to your organisation, especially in human resource terms—think employee health, engagement, and retention.